PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 boundary.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Late-binary repair decision characterization

+The adjacent late-binary repair boundary snapshots tensor count, sanitizes static shape signatures, runs the indexed binary adapter pair, and triggers its already-recorded reconciliation when one of three named counters is positive or cleanup pruned a tensor.
+This predicate is control flow and remains separate from the following optional late-binary layout recovery.

+The focused characterization fixes the three counter keys, tensor-count fallback, evidence order, direct reconciliation record, shared-late guard predecessor, and optional recovery successor.
+A strict expected failure requires one `run_late_binary_repair_cleanup(shared_model_ir_pass_context)` boolean result followed by the same lowerer-owned reconciliation guard.

+Implementation may absorb only signature sanitization, the indexed adapter pair, and their decision.
+The lowerer must continue to own the direct `_reconcile_static_tensor_shapes` record, and the optional layout-recovery outer and inner guards must remain untouched.
+No production source changed in this checkpoint.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.14s`; the sole xfail is the intentionally absent boolean owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: